-Storm is a distributed, fault-tolerant, open-source computation system that enables you to process data in real time.
+Apache Storm is a distributed, fault-tolerant, open-source computation system that enables you to process data in real-time.

 Content Analytics API is a part of content examination web administrations worked with Azure Machine Learning.
 The API can be utilized to analyze unstructured content for tasks such as sentiment analysis and key-phrase extraction.